-On-demand probing combines the best attributes of both the push and pull models.
-When only static device capabilities are needed by the product-line constraints, on-demand probing obtains the required information from a device description repository.
-When context or other information that is unavailable in the repository is needed, Scatter addresses Challenge 2 by reverting to a push model.
+Challenge 2 by reverting to a push model.
 To help reduce user interaction and improve the reliability of the capability information received through a push, Scatter delivers a small executable probe to the device to obtain missing capability information.

 When a new device is encountered, a probe can programmatically determine display size, JVM configuration/profile, and other information through Java APIs.
-This information is gleaned programmatically and can be cached for future encounters with the same device type.
+Typically, a probe is sent that uses API interfaces that are constant across JVM versions and configurations, such as querying the JVM for the "microedition.profiles" property to determine the profiles supported by the JVM.
+This capabilities information can be cached for future encounters with the same device type.
 For context-specific information, the same probe can prompt the user for reservation numbers and other required attributes.
 The on-demand probing approach minimizes human interaction and can obtain dynamic context information for product variant derivation.